NicolasPetton/Projectify/README.md

 # Projectify

-Projectify is a project management plugin for, inspired by other tools like [Todoist](https://todoist.com) and [Basecamp](https://basecamp.com).
+Projectify is a project management plugin for [TiddlyWiki](https://tiddlywiki.com/), inspired by other tools like [Todoist](https://todoist.com) and [Basecamp](https://basecamp.com).